 Monasterio de Zenarruza, the Basque Country

 The location of the monastery is fantastic – at the top of the hill with the stunning views over the area.
-The facilities here are quite basic but to stay in a monastery like old times pilgrims is invaluable experience.
+The facilities here are quite basic but to stay in a monastery like old times pilgrims is an invaluable experience.
 The monks receive you very well, it’s one of the few monasteries or churches on the Camino that actually helps and takes care of pilgrims.
-Here you get a bed, dinner and breakfast all for donation.
+Here you get a bed, dinner, and breakfast all for donation.
 Note!
-There monastery is quite far from the nearest town if you want some extra food bring it with.
+The monastery is quite far from the nearest town if you want some extra food, bring it with.
 There is a small monastery shop where you can buy home-made sweets and jam.
 Opened all year, price – donation.

 Albergue La Cabaña del Abuelo Peuto (private), Güemes, Cantabria

 This albergue is a special experience and a must-stop on the Camino del Norte, everybody we knew stopped here, probably 80% of all pilgrims that walk this Camino come to this place.
 The place is a big house where you feel like a part of a big family.
 The facilities here are great; dormitories with big bunk beds, hot showers, wi-fi, big yard, dining area, washing machines, etc. Everything you can find in a good private albergue.

 This place is not only an albergue for pilgrims, but they also run several charity projects and pilgrims (their donations) help them to finance these projects.
 The owner is Padre Ernesto, a priest that traveled all over the world helping people in need.
 He’s now in his 80 but still very active, has an incredible memory and actively involved in all the projects.
 This albergue is the place where people (pilgrims) get to know each other, sit at one table for dinner and make acquaintances.
 Price – donation for accommodation, dinner, and breakfast.
 Opened all year.
 Note!
 There are no shops or bars nearby if you want to have extra food bring it with.